 The following charts are provided to give you an idea of how some of the key specs of the Pulsar PG7750BCO compare to dual fuel generators of similar power (between 5500 and 6500 W).

-• The PG7750BCO provides around 9.5 hours of runtime at a 50% load on a full tank, placing it within the average autonomy range among similar dual fuel generators.
-For those prioritizing autonomy, the Firman H05752 could be considered, as it offers one of the longest run times among generators with similar power output, reaching around 12 hours.
+• At a 50% load, the PG7750BCO's around 9.5 hours of runtime on a full tank fall within the average autonomy range for similarly powerful dual fuel generators.
+If run time is one of your main concerns, the Firman H05752 could be worth looking at.
+It boasts one of the highest run times among units of comparable power, lasting around 12 hours.

 Price comparison